pulumi/examples/aws-ts-ec2-provisioners/README.md

 # AWS WebServer with Manual Provisioning

-This demonstrates using Pulumi dynamic providers to accomplish post-provisioning configuration steps.
+This demonstrates using the [`@pulumi/command`](https://www.pulumi.com/registry/packages/command/) package to accomplish post-provisioning configuration steps.

 Using these building blocks, one can accomplish much of the same as Terraform provisioners.

-https://github.com/pulumi/pulumi/issues/1691 tracks designing and developing a complete replacement for provisioners.

 ## Running the Example